giannhskod/text-classification-mlp/README.md

    3. The *third* finds the **best** tuned model parameter combination of the above 4 models and trains a MLP neural model with it.

-   Each section contains a partition where it evaluates and visualizes the prediction performance of the best configured MLP model using the relevant metrics as *f1*, *accuracy*, *loss* or visualizations as *confusion matrix* , *Classification Report*
+   Each section contains a partition where it evaluates and visualizes the prediction performance of the best configured MLP model using the relevant metrics as *f1*, *accuracy*,  and visualizations as *Confusion Matrix* , *Classification Report*

 ## Project Structure